Top AEC Technology Trends

 Transitioning to paperless methods makes it possible to connect stakeholders in remote locations and support decentralized site reporting and approval processes.
 As most tasks become digitized, AEC professionals will need to realize the lasting value of the CDE generated throughout a project life cycle.

-Past planning, building, and project completion, this set of data is crucial for owner upkeep.
+This data set is crucial for owner upkeep in past planning, building, and project completion.
 The coinciding trend toward work automation has enabled the form filing, signature collection, and document distribution functions essential for worksite compliance.
 All of these records contribute toward more of a complete set of data.

 Robotic Process Automation